wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.md

 !!! note

-    The `data-mappings.yml` define the plugins used to transform your data.
+    The `data-mappings.yml` file defines the plugins used to transform your data.
 For more information see [data pipeline plugins in the wis2box-documentation](https://docs.wis2box.wis.wmo.int/en/latest/reference/running/data-pipeline-plugins.html)

 ## wis2box start and status